-The beginning of a new year — or in this year’s case, a new decade — is an appropriate time to pause and reflect with renewed positivity and hope on what the future may bring.
+The beginning of a new year — is an appropriate time to pause and reflect with renewed positivity and hope on what the future may bring.
 For me, January is the time of year when I sit down and set personal and professional goals.

 But for so many people, setting and achieving resolutions can feel nerve-wracking or overwhelming, especially when the reality of everyday life sets in.
 Perhaps it’s the word, “resolution,” that makes the process feel so daunting — the word carries a lot of weight and can make us feel like we have to accomplish every goal we set right away.
 The stress gets stronger when we review our growing personal and professional to-do lists and wonder how we’ll ever fit it all in.

 If you’re feeling this way while staring at your blank resolutions list, pause, take a deep breath and change your perspective.
 The key to achieving your goals lies in your approach — instead of setting your resolutions with the end result in mind, consider breaking down your goals into smaller steps spread out over the course of the year.
 Here are a few ways to help you put this approach into action as you embark on the new year.

 - Align your financial goals with your personal goals.
 When your financial resolutions reflect the personal goals you want to achieve, making financial decisions will be a lot easier and more efficient.
 For instance, if you are striving to eat healthier in the new year, you might link that objective with a financial goal of spending less money on restaurant meals.
 Cooking healthy meals at home more frequently can help you achieve both goals, enriching your personal and financial well-being.